-In October 2009, the FDA, the National Eye Institute (NEI), and the Department of Defense (DoD) launched the LASIK Quality of Life Collaboration Project (LQOLCP) to help better understand the potential risk of severe problems that can result from LASIK.
-The project aimed to develop a tool to determine the percent of patients who develop difficulties performing their usual activities following LASIK, and to identify predictors for those patients.
+In October 2009, the FDA, the National Eye Institute (NEI), and the Department of Defense (DoD) launched the LASIK Quality of Life Collaboration Project (LQOLCP) to better understand the potential risk of severe problems that can result from LASIK.
+The project's goal was to develop a tool for determining the percent of patients who develop difficulties performing usual activities following LASIK, and to identify predictors for those patients.

-At the time we developed our project, there was a limited amount of valid scientific data on certain patient-reported outcomes (PROs) related to LASIK.
-A PRO is a report of a condition experienced and reported by the patient, not the health care provider.
+At the time the collaboration partners developed the project, there was a limited amount of valid scientific data on certain patient-reported outcomes (PROs) related to LASIK.
+A PRO is a report of how patients feel and function reported by the patient, not the health care provider.

 Most LASIK studies used tools, such as questionnaires, to assess visual symptoms, but only after the surgery.
-The Patient-Reported Outcomes with LASIK (PROWL) studies in the LQOLCP assessed visual symptoms both before and after their LASIK surgery to identify changes over time.
-The studies also measured the impact symptoms directly had on performing usual activities, which had not previously been done.
+The Patient-Reported Outcomes with LASIK (PROWL)studies in the LQOLCP assessed visual symptoms before and after their LASIK surgery to identify changes over time.
+The studies also measured the impact that symptoms directly had on performing usual activities, which had not previously been done.

 - Phase I

 During the pilot phase, patients with various eye conditions took previously-developed paper-based and web-based questionnaires.
 This study showed that participants found web-based instruments for assessing PROs are easy to use and understand.
 This phase of the project was completed in 2011 with 118 participants.